In the fall seminars, faculty and students jointly explore human culture from a variety of disciplinary as well as cultural perspectives.

 As a major U.S. city that grew in importance during a time of increasing globalization, Los Angeles occupies a unique position within the cultural imagination.
 This course will explore how the unique geographical and cultural space of Los Angeles has contributed to ways in which the city has been imagined and represented in literature and film.
 In our explorations, we will consider how L.A.’s roots, migrating populations, shifting community boundaries, and multiple forms of power shape imaginings and lived realities of the city.
 How do various representations reflect – and diverge from – living communities within Los Angeles?
 How are the city and its communities shaped by national and global forces?
 How has Los Angeles as a destination city for migrants shaped the ways it is imagined?
 How do we reconcile the dueling representations of L.A. as both utopia and dystopia?
 Over the course of the semester, we will examine a broad range of film and literature that will guide our discussion of these and other questions, interrogating what it means to live in the city of Los Angeles.

-Donna Maeda (Critical Thinking and Social Justice)
+Section 1: Donna Maeda (Critical Theory and Social Justice)

 CSP 5.
 CHANGING ASIA, CHANGING THE WORLD: STUDENTS MOVEMENTS IN ASIA.